 The goal of the Southeast New England Marina Trash Skimmer Project is threefold: reduce the amount of marine debris entering local waterways in the region; bring awareness to the types of debris and potential sources; and promote environmental stewardship among both residents and tourists.

-Marina Trash Skimmers have successfully been used around the U.S., including four in Rhode Island, one in Massachusetts, and one in Connecticut, and are a highly effective method for removing marine debris in harbors, marinas and waterfronts.
+Marina Trash Skimmers have successfully been used around the U.S., including four in Rhode Island, one in Massachusetts, and one in Connecticut, and are a highly effective method for removing marine debris in harbors, marinas, and waterfronts.
 What makes Marina Trash Skimmers such a valuable tool in mitigating the growing issue of plastic in our oceans is that they offer the last line of defense to capture debris that is getting washed off our streets and waterfronts before it is swept offshore.

 A Marina Trash Skimmer operates essentially as a large, industrial-sized pool filter, filtering water 24 hours a day – capturing floating debris and absorbing surface oil and other contaminants.
 Marina Trash Skimmers need to be emptied regularly, therefore contents collected can be analyzed to better understand what debris is most prevalent in each location and identify potential sources of pollution.